Ever considered starting an exercise program – only to give up the idea because you thought you couldn’t afford the expensive kit or gym fees?

 What about gut health?

 Exercise and spending time outdoors in nature are two well-tested techniques for supporting gut health.
 Exercise increases levels of butyrate, a compound produced by gut bacteria that supports immunity.
-Butyrate is a powerful anti-inflammatory, has anti-cancer properties, and provides energy for cells of the gut lining.6https://www.sciencedirect.com/topics/nursing-and-health-professions/butyric-acid Research suggests that exercise can actually enhance the number, diversity, and development of gut bacteria.7https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357536/ The World Health Organisation suggests we each do 150 minutes of moderate-intensity exercise each week for good health, along with two sessions of strength training.8https://www.who.int/news-room/fact-sheets/detail/physical-activity
+Butyrate is a powerful anti-inflammatory, has anti-cancer properties, and provides energy for cells of the gut lining.6https://www.sciencedirect.com/topics/nursing-and-health-professions/butyric-acid Research suggests that exercise can actually enhance the number, diversity, and development of gut bacteria.7https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357536/ The World Health Organisation suggests you do 150 minutes of moderate-intensity exercise each week for good health, along with two sessions of strength training.8https://www.who.int/news-room/fact-sheets/detail/physical-activity

 What’s the impact of outdoor exercise?

 Bring the kids too!
 It has been shown that exposing children to dirt and ‘germs’ is an essential part of establishing their immune system.
-Furthermore, there is an association between exposure to diverse bacterial communities in early life and reduced occurrence of asthma and allergies.13https://massivesci.com/articles/outdoor-green-space-microbiome-benefits-soil-air/
+Plus, there is an association between exposure to diverse bacterial communities in early life and reduced occurrence of asthma and allergies.13https://massivesci.com/articles/outdoor-green-space-microbiome-benefits-soil-air/

 Whatever you do, and wherever you choose – Just get moving!